Welcome to the

 It was called the Millenium Regatta.
 Pat Lymburner and John Weakley were instrumental in getting it off the ground and it was very well received both by the Club and by the dinghy sailing community.

 It was realized, following this success, that the event had a lot of potential and that a real need existed for a July event of that size.
 The 'Steerers' Regatta was the sailing school championship event with a strong training component followed immediately by a large, well organized and traditional event.

-The naming came about when Pat Lymburner lost his mother and his aunt very close to one another.
+The naming came about when Pat Lymburner (pictured here) lost his mother and his aunt very close to one another.
 There was a discussion about what to call this event and Pat told the story of how, as he was growing up, his mother and three aunts were always there to make sure the children walked the right path.
 His siblings and he often called them the 'Four Sisters' a name that was, coincidentally, the nickname for the four smokestacks that adorned the Lakeview Generating Station next to the Club.

 With the passing of the last two of the 'Four Sisters' and the rumours at the time of the demise of the Generating Station, Pat suggested that the regatta be called the 'Four Sisters'.
-A graphic was created that incorporated the vague profiles of the original 'Four Sisters' and it became the logo for the event.
+A graphic was created that incorporated the stylized profiles of the original 'Four Sisters' and it became the logo for the event.

 The 'Four Sisters' is a name that commemorates the passing of two things.
 For years the smokestacks were guiding beacons that made finding the Port Credit Yacht Club simpler and by doing so gave comfort to those seeking her harbour.
 Likewise, for years, mothers and aunts everywhere have been guiding and nurturing their families to safer harbours and comfortable waters.
 With the passing of both the smokestacks and Pat's Aunts, it is well to remember the simple lessons learned from them and to reflect on the comfort they have provide.